-This section begins with narrative about the inquiry of the Small Group and then an overview of the landscapes and seascapes of Golden Bay.
-This is followed by a 'Narrative of Evaluation' in the same sequence as the overview, in which a series of outstanding natural features and outstanding natural landscapes are distinguished.
-This is written through the eyes of the Small Group, the narrative seeking to make visible the Group's deliberations and resolutions.
+This section begins with narrative about the inquiry of the Small Working Group and then an overview of the landscapes and seascapes of Golden Bay.
+This is followed by a 'Narrative of Evaluation' in which outstanding natural features and outstanding natural landscapes are distinguished.
+This is written through the eyes of the Small Working Group, the narrative seeking to make visible the Group's deliberations and resolutions.
 Following this is a more formal description of the extent of each of the outstanding natural landscapes and outstanding natural features, accompanied by maps, references to technical and expert sources, and where relevant, some narrative on appropriate activities (as referred to earlier).
 We acknowledge some repetition and duplication of content between these two sections.